carvel-dev/carvel/site/content/ytt/docs/develop/lang-ref-ytt-schema.md

 ### @schema/validation

-⚠️ **This is an experimental feature: interfaces and behavior will change.** ⚠️
+⚠️ **This is an experimental feature: interfaces and behavior will change.** ⚠️\
+ℹ️ Refer to our [announcement blog post](/blog/ytt-validations-preview/) for details on how to get started.

 Attaches a validation to the type being declared by the annotated node.